 With all these options in front of you, it's more important than ever to pick the right one.
 Doing so could mean extra money in your pocket and extra special benefits in your life.
 So how do you choose?

-1. The Best Card for Airfare and Hotel stays
+Best Card for Airfare and Hotel stays

 Barclaycard Arrival Plus Offers Simple Travel Rewards